-We praise and reward children for good behaviour in a variety of ways throughout the school:
+We praise and reward children for good behaviour in a variety of ways throughout the school.
+Each act of praise or reward is matched to the school's Shelford Star Values (below).

 - Verbal praise;

-- House Points;
+- House Points, linked to the school values;

 - Headteacher's Award;

 - Celia Award (Social and Emotional Aspects of Learning) nominated by another member of the school community

 - Class Awards:

 - Dinner Winners Award (lunchtime behaviour)

 - Silver Bins (Tidy Class)

-- o Tidy Book Corner
+- Eco Award

 - Immediate recognition of success (Stickers, Stamps);

 - Sharing good work in class;

 - Sharing good work with the Headteacher and other members of staff;

-- Buzz Time.
+- Postcard home, with details on a value shown in school;

+- Positive choice award.

 The school acknowledges all the efforts and achievements of children and adults, both in and out of school.
 Children are encouraged to share their medals, trophies awards and certificates that they have gained out of school in the Celebration Collective Worship.
-In addition to this, a variety of achievement awards (in addition to those above) are available: